naieem/mongodb_backup_script/README.md

 # Mongodb Backup script

-This repo includes files that is used to take backup of mongodb data and import.
+This repo includes files that are used to take backup of mongodb data and import.

 ## Configuration
 At the beginning you have to configure a config file which contains all the necessary configuration needed to run the script.Let's see how the configuration states.